Judy Baker Bio

 Judy Baker is completely creative.
-She attributes her love of color to her mother and her love of books to her father.
-From an early age, communication and connection have been her passion.
-She acted in little theater and studied drama and telecommunication at San Diego State University.
-Baker came north for an audition at A.C.T., and although she didn’t get the part, she moved to San Francisco — where she met her future husband at a party on Pier 33, July 4th, 1976.
+She started performing in her own back yard.
+Her first breakout role was Romeo in Romeo and Juliet in her hometown of San Diego.
+Baker studied drama and telecommunication at San Diego State University, coming north for an audition at A.C.T.
+Although she didn’t get the part, she moved to San Francisco — where she met her future husband at a party on Pier 33, July 4th, 1976.